OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-1.md

     $ sudo modprobe vboxnetflt
     $ sudo modprobe vboxpci

-Because you want the above to run on start up you will have to create a configuraion file that triggers on load.
+Because you want the above probes to run on start-up you will have to create a configuraion file that triggers on load.
 So, using your text editor of choice (vi, vim, nano etc.) create and edit a file at this location:

     $ vim /etc/modules-load.d/virtio-net.conf

 Add the following lines to the file you just created:

+    #Load vbox kernel modules
     vboxdrv
     vboxnetadp
     vboxnetflt